mk6614/Masters/README.md

 The benchmark creates space for logging the counter for each task, specified by the user.
 The benchmark can be run in 3 different environments;
 * on pc, using makefile (the 17 feb. refactor has been tested)
-* on TriCore target outside a real-time context, using HighTecIDE () (the 17 feb. refactor is not yet tested)
+* on TriCore target outside a real-time context, using HighTecIDE () (the 17 feb. refactor has been tested)
-* on TriCore target inside a real-time context, using RTDruid IDE (Erika Enterprise) (the refactor is not zet tested)
+* on TriCore target inside a real-time context, using RTDruid IDE (Erika Enterprise) (the the 17 feb. refactor has been tested)

+The newest addition is multi-core functionality.
+It has been briefly tested in Erika OS.

 ## UnitTests folder and Makefile